Saccharide/cool-commands/php.md

 highlight_file("index.php");
 ```

-* `implode` joins all the value array with a string, it will discard all keys of an array and do the operation with each value.
+* `implode(string glue,array)` joins all the value array with a string, it will discard all keys of an array and do the operation with each value.
 ```php
 <?php
     $a1 = array("one","two","three");